nicolasfl/OptionImporterConnector/README.md

 OptionImporterConnectorBundle
 ==========================

-This new connector allows you to add the new attributes options to Akeneo automatically while importing products
+This new connector allows you to add the new attributes options to Akeneo automatically while importing products.

+It is possible that during automatic imports some lines are ignored because an attribute option has not been created in the PIM.
+Any new data from this product will be ignored and you may lose it.
+To avoid losing this data, this bundle creates the missing attribute option before processing the product itself.
+The value in the CSV field is used as a label and adapted to create the code.
+Specific characters are removed and spaces are replaced by underscores.

 ## Requirements